 (Told in Jataka #545) The Bodhisatta was once a king’s advisor.
 Four kings wondered which of them possessed the superior virtue.
 The Bodhisatta proclaimed them equal.

 The Bodhisatta was once a fowl.
-As a ruse to eat him, a falcon tried to befriend the Bodhisatta, but he refused, saying one should never befriend those walk in evil ways.
+As a ruse to eat him, a falcon tried to befriend the Bodhisatta, but he refused, saying one should never befriend those who walk in evil ways.

 The Bodhisatta was once an elephant.
 He lived in the Himalayas where he cared for his blind mother.
-He was captured and presented to the king, but when the king learned of the Bodhisatta’s devotion to his mother he set him free.
+He was captured and presented to the king, but when the king learned of the Bodhisatta’s devotion to his mother, he set him free.

-The Bodhisatta was once a king and then Indra, king of the gods, in back-to-back lives.
-He went down to Earth to see if his queen had remained righteous after his passing.
+The Bodhisatta was once a king, and then Indra, king of the gods, in back-to-back lives.
+He went down to earth to see if his queen had remained righteous after his passing.
 She had, and he told her she was on the right path to reach heaven.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547